If you or someone you’re with has a dental injury, it's important to get the right help.

 - Try not to touch the tooth's root – it's best if you handle it by the crown (the white bit at the top).

 - If you can't reimplant your tooth, store it in milk or saliva (by spitting into a container) or place it inside your mouth between your cheek and gum until you can get to a dentist.
-However, this isn't recommended for young children as they could swallow or inhale the tooth.

 - If you haven't got the whole tooth, don't try to put a broken tooth back in your mouth.
 Store it in a pot of saliva or milk as your dentist may be able to reattach it.